 Duncan: Well, I've never told you this but, there were one or two times, back in college, when I'd get really drunk, go to a straight bar and wake up with a woman next to me.
 But I, I, I told myself it was the liquor and everyone experiments in college.

-In an exchange on Happy Endings, Penny blurts that Jane "hooked up with a bunch of girls in college and called it a phase."
+- Penny blurts that Jane "hooked up with a bunch of girls in college and called it a phase."
 Jane calmly says, "It was a phase," while husband Brad sits speechless.

 - This is how Angela's relationship with Roxie started out on Bones.
 Then she went back to mostly guys, then to Roxie for a while after the wedding fiasco, then back to Hodgins.